Battlefield-tested skincare: This brand tested its entire line with the military

 “They were very curious to see a startup focusing on their community and developing a product for their needs,” says Guilbert, noting particular interest from the Marine Corps.
 “Their unofficial motto is ‘Get shit done.’
 They said: If you could do [all-in-one] products in a nonflammable container they can easily pack out when they get deployed, we’d be interested in carrying it.”

-Sierra Bravo first focused on shaving cream.
+Bravo Sierra first focused on shaving cream.
 The startup asked service members how they shave and in what condition.
 Most replied they only had cold water, thereby making it difficult for those with sensitive or ingrown hairs, and others said they had no access to water at all.

 They ultimately replaced soap with an extra-mild coconut-derived solvent that can be used with or without water.
 The end result was Sharper Shaver ($8.50), a sulfate-free, foam-to-cream texture specifically formulated for sensitive skin.
-Sierra Bravo then sent it out in the field for testing, asking military members to give their feedback in WhatsApp groups or Slack channels.
+Bravo Sierra then sent it out in the field for testing, asking military members to give their feedback in WhatsApp groups or Slack channels.

 Working directly with the military offers unique advantages, such as widespread distribution and free marketing.
 Bravo Sierra’s beta products were shipped to bases for testing, and word quickly spread.
 It’s a substantial community: There are over 1.3 million service people on active duty and 18 million veterans.
-Today, Sierra Bravo is available for purchase online and at 70 exchanges, with plans to expand to a total of 144 locations.
+Today, Bravo Sierra is available for purchase online and at 70 exchanges, with plans to expand to a total of 144 locations.

 “We’re now sold [on bases] in Okinawa and Ramstein, Germany” says Guilbert.
 “At this point, we have huge access and a volume of potential customers.”